 Here are some more types of social media platforms, along with how they could be useful in improving your online visibility:

-If you'd like to discuss social or digital networking and jobseeking with us, please give us a call on 01274 234991 or come in to Careers reception in Student Central.
+If you'd like to discuss social or digital networking and jobseeking with us, please book an appointment online or come to Careers reception in Student Central.

 We also run careers workshops about social media throughout the year including our LinkedIn Labs which offer practical help to improve your profile.
 Check out our workshop schedule and reserve your place.